About Tour De Tahoe – Bike Big Blue

 Check In – Bicycle Safety Check – Big Sale

 All 72 mile riders have four 15 minute start windows from 6:45am to 7:30am.
 You must indicate your Start Time preference on your registration application or you will be assigned the earliest start window for your ride option.
-All 35-mile participants will receive updated information via email and at Event Check In.
+All Boat Cruise – 35-mile participants start from 7:00am – 7:30am and ride 1.3 miles to Ski Run Marina.
+Boat departs at 8:00am.

 Road Ways around Lake Tahoe